Mental Health and Substance Use Disorder Health Insurance Coverage Parity

 NYS law now prohibits NYS-regulated health insurance plans from requiring preauthorization, or from performing concurrent review, during the first 14 days of an inpatient admission for the treatment of a mental health condition of an individual under the age of 18.

 This law applies when a child or youth under the age of 18 is admitted to a psychiatric inpatient unit at an OMH-licensed facility that is part of their health insurance plan’s provider network.
 The facility has to notify the health insurance plan about the admission and treatment plan within two business days, but does not need to request prior authorization before providing treatment.
 The facility should continue to work with the health insurance plan to provide needed care.

 Under this law, it is the responsibility of the inpatient hospital provider to make sure all care provided and billed for is medically necessary.
 If the health insurance plan later determines the care was not medically necessary, you will not have any financial obligation to your healthcare provider for the treatment other than any copayment, coinsurance, or deductible otherwise required under your policy.

 The Office of Mental Health has developed guidance for health insurance plans and hospitals that provide inpatient mental health care for individuals under the age of 18.

 Reports and Oversight

-The NYS Department of Health, Office of Mental Health, and Office of Alcoholism and Substance Abuse Services reviewed Medicaid Managed Care Plans, Alternative Benefit Plans, and Children’s Health Insurance Program (CHIP) Plans for mental health and substance use treatment benefit coverage.
+The NYS Department of Health, Office of Mental Health, and Office of Addiction Services and Supports reviewed Medicaid Managed Care Plans, Alternative Benefit Plans, and Children’s Health Insurance Program (CHIP) Plans for mental health and substance use treatment benefit coverage.